-- Form 497: All reports filed online only. - Paper Filings: All paper filings may be filed by first class mail unless otherwise noted. - Where to File: State committees file reports with the Secretary of State.
-Only candidate controlled committees that are not e-filers file paper copies with the elections official at the candidate's county of domicile. - Filing Deadlines: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
+- \ Period Covered: The period covered by any statement begins on the day after the closing date of the last statement filed, or January 1 if no previous statement has been filed. - E-Filer: A state committee that has received contributions or made expenditures totaling \$25,000 or more - Form 460: All state committees, including e-filers, must also file paper reports. - Form 497: All reports filed online only - Paper Filings: All paper filings may be filed by first class mail unless otherwise noted. - Where to File: State committees file reports with the Secretary of State.
+Only candidate controlled committees that are not e-filers file paper copies with the elections official at the candidate's county of domicile.

+- Filing Deadlines: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
 This extension does not apply to any 24-hour contribution reports (Form 497) that are due the weekend before the election.
 Such reports must be filed within 24 hours regardless of the day of the week and are subject to a \$10 per day late fine. - Penalties: Failure to file a statement on time subjects a committee to a fine of \$10 per day on both the paper and the e-filed version (e.g., \$20 per day for a late e-filed Form 460).
 Failure to file a statement could result in an enforcement penalty of \$5,000 per violation. - Contribution Limits: Refer to the contribution limits chart on the FPPC website. - Public Documents: All statements are public documents.
-Campaign manuals and instructional materials are available at www.fppc.ca.gov, click on the Campaign link. - Multiple Committees: All committees controlled by a state candidate listed on the June ballot must file statements on the pre-election filing deadlines, in addition to the committee formed for this election.
-For example, a candidate for Senate listed on the June 7, 2016 ballot who maintains an Assembly officeholder committee must file pre-election reports for both committees even if the Assembly committee has not received or made payments. - Committees making independent expenditures to support or oppose other candidates or ballot measures also file: - o 462: A verification form must be e-mailed to the FPPC within 10 days of an independent expenditure of \$1,000 or more. - o 465: This form is due on applicable pre-election/semi-annual deadlines in connection with the candidate or ballot measure election. - o 496: This form is due within 24 hours when made in a 90-day period of the election.
-Refer to the candidate or ballot measure election filing schedule. - As of July, 2015, legislation is pending that may change this filing schedule.
+Campaign manuals and instructional materials are available at www.fppc.ca.gov, click on the Campaign link. - Multiple Committees: All committees controlled by a state candidate listed on the November ballot must file statements on the pre-election filing deadlines, in addition to the committee formed for this election.
+For example, a candidate for Senate listed on the November 8, 2016 ballot who maintains an Assembly officeholder committee must file pre-election reports for both committees even if the Assembly committee has not received or made payments - Committees making independent expenditures to support or oppose other candidates or ballot measures also file: - 462: A verification form must be e-mailed to the FPPC within 10 days of an independent expenditure of \$1,000 or more. - o 496: This form is due within 24 hours when made in a 90-day period of the election.
+Refer to the candidate or ballot measure election filing schedule.